ANNUAL GENERAL MEETING

-The next AGM will be held in the Town Hall on Tuesday, 8th May 2018 at 7:00 pm.
+Held in the Town Hall on 8th May at 7 pm.

-Before closing the meeting Crispin reminded members that the committee were short of three members and urged anyone wanting to contribute some of their time towards the well-being of Hythe to contact him or any committee member.
+Before closing the meeting Crispin reminded members that the committee was short of three members and urged anyone wanting to contribute some of their time, experience and/or expertise towards the well being of Hythe to contact him or any committee member.

 For more photos taken at the AGM see AWARDS.

 Click here for the latest Minutes of the AGM